albocanegra/aws-deploy/README.md

 ### Stack architecture

-The application is a Web application, which has been deployed as a ECS Service.
+The application is a Web application, which has been deployed as an ECS Service.
 An Application Load balancer has been configured to receive requests from the clients and send them to the ECS tasks for processing.

 ![architecture](/instant-search-demo.arch.png)